haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![Chained scenario](images/chained.png)

 In the chained scenario, we initially have three fully-connected servers where B is the leader.
-But then B and C disconnect, which makes C think that B has failed, and try take over leadership with a higher term number.
+B and C disconnect causing C, believing B has failed, to try and take over leadership with a higher term number.
 Server A will adopt C’s higher term number and subsequently reject proposals from B. When A rejects B, it will include the current term number, and B will therefore get to know that it has been overtaken.
-After a while, B will timeout hearing from C and the described scenario will reoccur in the reversed direction; B will call for a new election with an even higher term number and regain leadership.
+After a while of not hearing from the new leader C, server B will timeout and the described scenario will reoccur in the reversed direction; B will call for a new election with an even higher term number and regain leadership.
 This results in a livelock where the leader repeatedly changes.
-Servers have inconsistent views on who is alive and trigger new terms as soon as the leader is suspected to have failed.
+The servers have inconsistent views on who is alive and trigger new terms as soon as the leader is suspected to have failed.

 **Key insight:** Gossiping the identity of the current leader can cause liveness issues if servers have inconsistent views on who is alive.